beacon-biosignals/julia_pod/README.md

-(they are treated as un-versioned dependencies as though they were part of the Julia stdlib, and always take precedence over whatever dependencies `Pkg.jl` thinks it has added to the project): it is good practice to pin the versions of dependencies that are in a sysimage, so that the versions that are actually being used match the versions that `Pkg.jl` thinks it is working with.
-This is why we decided to just make the set of dependencies that have pinned versions be those that get included in the built sysimage.
+(they are treated as un-versioned dependencies as though they were part of the Julia stdlib, and always take precedence over whatever dependencies `Pkg.jl` thinks it has added to the project).
+Pinning the packages that are included in the sysimage ensures that the package versions used by `Pkg.jl` are fixed and cannot be accidentally changed.
+Without pinning a user could change the version of a package via Pkg but find that they are still only using the version locked into the sysimage.
+This is why it was decided to use pinned packages to control what is built into the sysimage. of dependencies that have pinned versions be those that get included in the built sysimage.